AtlasOfLivingAustralia/atlas-index/specimens-ui/README.md

 A UI replacement for the specimens app.

-Built with:
-- React
-- TypeScript
-- Bootstrap 5
-- Node version v18.12.1
-- Yarn version v1.22.10

 ## Getting started

 ### List of collections to include

-The list of collections to include in the regions UI is defined in `./public/collections.json`.
+The list of collections to include in the specimens UI are defined in `./public/collections.json`.
 As part of the build process, this file is used to generate a `./src/api/sources/collections.json` by fetching the collection metadata from `.env.production:VITE_APP_COLLECTIONS_URL` and based on the `collections.json` file.